PeterMToma/DEPI---Digital-Transformation-Index-DTI/README.md

-4- ​Team Members
+5- ​Team Members:

-​1-Peter Toma
+   Peter Toma

-​2-Abdalla
+​   Abudallah Saleh

-​3-Reham El Hawary
+   Reham El Hawary

-4-Monia
+   Monia Mahmoud

-5-Noha Salah
+   Noha Salah

-5- Project Plan
+6- Project Plan:

-# Research & Analysis:
+  Research & Analysis:

 # Data collection:

    From official sources like the World Bank and ITU.

 ​# Visual Identity:

    Designing the logo and presentation theme.

 ​# Data Processing:

    Cleaning data and unifying metrics for comparative analysis.

 # ​Analysis & Visualization:

    Creating Heatmaps, Radar Charts, and trend lines (2016-2026).

 # ​Final Presentation:

    Summarizing findings and policy recommendations.

-# ​Roles & Responsibilities
+ 7- ​Roles & Responsibilities:

 Our team follows a *Collaborative Approach*, where all members participate in every phase of the project to ensure data consistency and shared learning.
 Research & Data Collection:* All members
 Data Cleaning & Unifying Metrics:* All members